e2eSolutionArchitect/IT-Project-Management/release-management/notes.md

 - Rollback plan of each deployment component
 - All component rollback?
 Or partial?
 - When to decide rollback and in what situations?
-- How long will the rollback talk take place and when to make Go/No-Go decision?
+- How long will the rollback talk take place, and when do we make a Go/No-Go decision?